 management on private lands, Tribal lands, and/or private lands.

 |Acres of Tribal land under improved management|

 |Acres of public land under

 |Land restoration||Acres restored on private land||Enter # acres of habitat restored.
 In the NOTES, specify landcover prior to restoration (barren, cropland, grass, shrub) and post-restoration (broadleaf, conifer, redwood, grassland, shrubland, marsh, wet meadow, tidal marsh, swamp, seagrass, kelp forest).|

-**In order to be considered for funding an application must be accompanied by a letter of support/acknowledgement from the director’s office of the respective state or tribal wildlife agency.**
+**In order to be considered for funding an application must be accompanied by a letter of support/acknowledgement from the director’s office of the respective state or Native Nation wildlife agency.**

-- Eligible applicants include non-profit 501(c) organizations, U.S. Federal government agencies, state government agencies, local governments, municipal governments, and tribal governments and organizations.
+- Eligible applicants include non-profit 501(c) organizations, U.S. Federal government agencies, state government agencies, local governments, municipal governments, and Native Nations and Indigenous-led organizations.

 Ineligible Uses of Grant Funds